NeedsAUsername/workout-journal-website/notes.md

 next to do:
-  right now entry form submits the hidden forms.
-Maybe change the workout links to add elements, rather than displaying them.

-  connect the days/routine to the entry form such that the exercises are set to the day's exercises and the weights are defaulted to the last time the exercise was done.
+  connect the days/routine to the entry form such that the weights are defaulted to the last time the exercise was done.

   let users create routines in custom program.